procoders/salesnav-collect-1/README.md

 npm run cypress:open -- --env  .....
 ```

+### How to drop list progress and start from scratch

+In `cypress/state` subfolder you will see files according to your LinkedIn lists names.
+Since deliting it you purge the state and list collecting will be started from scratch

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.